hachimamma/OGL-Renders/README.md

 ### **2. Quick Build (Manual)**

-If you already have dependencies installed, simply run:
+For **Linux/MacOS**, If you already have dependencies installed, simply run:

 ```bash
 bash build.sh